Witness video shows moments leading up to ICE fatal shooting in south Minneapolis

 The shooting happened on 34th Street and Portland Avenue.
 Witnesses told WCCO that whistles sounded to alert neighbors of ICE's presence at about 9:30 a.m.

-According to video taken by Trevor Heitkamb at the scene, a woman in a maroon Honda was blocking Portland Avenue with her car.
-An ICE agent was walking behind the car and circled around to the passenger side of the vehicle.
+According to video taken by Trevor Heitkamb at the scene, a woman in a maroon Honda Pilot was partly blocking Portland Avenue with her car.
+An ICE agent was walking behind the vehicle and circled around to the passenger side.

 Two agents then parked their silver pickup truck and got out, walking towards the Honda driver.
 The video then shows the woman putting her car into reverse.